NikiLaoda/tic-tac-toe/README.md

 I can cycle through rows, columns and diagnals and ask, if there are 3 equalities in one of them or not => then do YES or NO path
 Or I can use true/false ?

+ANSWER: TRUE FALSE is correct and easy

 LOOP:
 one function gameLoop, which has all the functions I need to run the game

+ANSWER: good choice by now